Feyerabend/cc/ch03/sec3.8/simple/README.md

 mindset turns tool creation into a natural extension of problem-solving, reflecting both creativity and technical expertise.

-I can testify to this as I have a background in education as a cabinetmaker.
-As a cabinetmaker, you sometimes have the opportunity to craft your own tools.
-The same principle can many times apply to developers.

 To make things more transparent, we turn our attention to tools for our previous virtual machines.
 This serves a dual purpose: not only can you enhance these tools to deepen your understanding, but the process of improvement itself helps